wxt-dev/wxt/packages/runner/README.md

 ### Browser Binaries

-`@wxt-dev/runner` will look for browser installs in [common paths](https://github.com/wxt-dev/wxt/blob/runner/packages/runner/src/browser-paths.ts).
-Sometimes you need to specify the path to a browser's binary because:
+`@wxt-dev/runner` will look for browser binaries/executables in [a hard-coded list of paths](https://github.com/wxt-dev/wxt/blob/main/packages/runner/src/browser-paths.ts).
+It does not and will not explore your filesystem/`$PATH` to find where the browser is installed.
+That means there are times you will need to specify the path to a browser's binary on your system:

-- Your install path is non-standard
+- Your browser's path is non-standard or missing from the hard-coded list.
-- You want to use a specific version/release of the browser
+- You want to use a specific version/release of the browser.
-- You're using a less popular browser and `@wxt-dev/runner` doesn't have a pre-defined path for it.
+- You're using a less popular browser and `@wxt-dev/runner` doesn't have hard-coded paths for it.

 To do this, use the `browserBinaries` option and set the path to the browser's binary: